Skip to main content

 When you register your device, we authorize the specific MAC address you provide.
 If your device keeps changing its MAC address, the network won’t recognize it as registered – and you’ll either get blocked from connecting or be asked to register again and again.

-To avoid this, you’ll need to disable MAC address randomization for our campus Wi-Fi network on your device.
+To avoid this, you’ll need to disable MAC address randomization for our campus Wi-Fi networks on your device.
 This ensures it always uses the same, consistent MAC address when connecting here.

 This setting only applies to the individual Wi-Fi network where you change it.
 If you intend on using CU Online Secure after registering your device using CU Online, you must complete these steps again when switching networks.